Mormon views on evolution: New Era

 A July 2016 article for young adults in the New Era acknowledged questions about how the age of the earth, dinosaurs, and evolution fit with church teachings, stating "it does all fit together, but there are still a lot of questions."
 The article offered no further explanation to how science and LDS teachings fit together, and stated "nothing that science reveals can disprove your faith" and told youth "not to get worried in the meantime."

 A few months later in the same magazine, the church published an anonymously authored article stating that "the Church has no official position of the theory of evolution."
-The article continues by stating that the theory of organic evolution should be left for scientific study and that no details about the what happened before Adam and Eve and how their bodies were created have not been revealed, but the origin of man is clear from the teaching of the church.
+The article continues by stating that the theory of organic evolution should be left for scientific study and that details about the what happened before Adam and Eve and how their bodies were created have not been revealed, but the origin of man is clear from the teaching of the church.

 A much earlier anonymously-authored article from 2004 did not attempt to reconcile church teachings and scientific views of evolution, but stated that not having the answers does not discredit the existence of God, and that God will not reveal more unto us until we prove our faith.
 An example was provided of how the author avoided a classroom debate on evolution by stating that they knew God existed and created us.
 The article also quoted past church president Gordon B. Hinckley giving his own example of how he chose to drop the question and not let it bother him.
 Subsequent letters from youth stated that the youth viewed themselves as against evolution and supportive of intelligent design.
 A previous article in the New Era also showed youth viewing evolution as an antagonistic idea to their faith and becoming upset when it was taught and another featured a church seventy using scientific arguments in an attempt to disprove evolutionary natural selection and adaptation.

 Improvement Era

 The Improvement Era was an official periodical of the church between 1897 and 1970.
-In the April 1910 edition in the "Priesthood Quorum's Table" section of that periodical, Genesis 2:7 is cited as well as other scriptures from Genesis and the Pearl of Great Price.
+In the April 1910 edition in the "Priesthood Quorum's Table" section of that periodical, Genesis is cited as well as other scriptures from Genesis and the Pearl of Great Price.
 The article states that it is unclear whether the mortal bodies of man evolved through natural processes, whether Adam and Eve where transplanted to Earth from another place, or whether they were born on Earth in mortality.
 The article states that those questions are not fully answered in the church's current revelation and scripture.
 The article cites the answer is attributed to the church's First Presidency.